oracle-livelabs/em-omc/operations-insights/capacity-planning-adb/capacity-planning-adb-ocw.md

 12. The value **77.07** AVG ACTIVE CPU USAGE is forecasted for after 15 days for Max usage of CPU.

     **Key Insight**: Traditionally, capacity is allocated to accommodate the maximum demand and represents your spend for the resource.
 Average usage represents the real value obtained from resource.
 The difference between the maximum and average can be considered the cost of having to over-allocate resources to meet peak demand.
 We call this the opportunity cost of workload variability.

-    **Autonomous Database Auto-scale** option is designed specifically to help mitigate over-spending for highly variable workloads.

 13. The trending and forecast chart facilitates: